shudsh/LDCW_Project_DC2/README.md

 3. User manual for Gortus Thynk mobile app users using Canva.
    As for user manual, our team are focused on impressing users with clear explanation with           navigation and functional gudies as well as good visual and branding.

+The tools that we used to complete the tasks in this project are Wix, Figma Canva.
+Therefore, the contents that have been provide in this repository are website link for Wix, Figma and Canva.
+Then we also attached webpages, prototype pages and user manual document in PDF file.